-Major centre District centre Neighbourhood centre Network public spaces commensurate with of low intensity recreational oppor se Figure 4).
-Each centre should include a public space designed to accommarkets or outdoor concerts. te community activities such as Footpaths are a significant eleme seating (see Figure 5). ent of the public realm and should be provided with shade and Types of spaces Significant range of spaces ranging from the main civic space for the entire community, which may take the form of a large plaza or square, to small local parks catering to a local catchment of workers and residents.
+Major centre District centre Neighbourhood centre Network Each centre provides a variety of public spaces commensurate with its size and function.
+Public spaces should provide a variety of low intensity recreational opportunities including seating, eating, resting and play areas (see Figure 4).
+Each centre should include a public space designed to accommodate community activities such as markets or outdoor concerts.
+Footpaths are a significant eleme seating (see Figure 5). nt of the public realm and should be provided with shade and Types of spaces Significant range of spaces ranging from the main civic space for the entire community, which may take the form of a large plaza or square, to small local parks catering to a local catchment of workers and residents.
 Significant range of spaces including a plaza or square and small pocket parks.
 Limited range of public spaces - may simply comprise a local park, depending on size of centre.
-Design Public spaces should be designed as an integral part of the centre, and defined by and inte with the street network and surrounding buildings (see Figure 6).
-Simply designed, well proportioned public spaces that can accommodate a variety of spaces, facilities and activit that meet the needs of all ages, abilities and cultures are preferred.
-Larger public spaces she provided with appropriate facilities including water bubblers and toilets.
+Design Public spaces should be designed as an integral part of the centre, and defined by and integrated with the street network and surrounding buildings (see Figure 6).
+Simply designed, well proportioned public spaces that can accommodate a variety of spaces, facilities and activities that meet the needs of all ages, abilities and cultures are preferred.
+Larger public spaces should be provided with appropriate facilities including water bubblers and toilets.
 Design should incorporate Water Sensitive Urban Design (WSUD) best practice.
 Landscaping Public spaces and footpaths to be provided with shade trees and furniture.
 Each centre should have a consistent landscape theme using a limited palette of vegetation species, furniture and signage to contribute to the identity of the centre.
 Use of endemic species is supported where practicable.
-Public realm should be provided with adequate lighting and signage for way finding and safety.
+Lighting and signage Public realm should be provided with adequate lighting and signage for way finding and safety.
 Care should be taken with lighting design to ensure that nearby residences are not affected by "overspill".
-All areas of the public realm should be designed to achieve the CPTED principles for the design of the public realm.
-Lighting and signage CPTED
+CPTED All areas of the public realm should be designed to achieve the CPTED principles for the design of the public realm.